gdalle/phd-resources/_pages/general.md

 - 🇫🇷 [PhD Students Discord](https://discord.gg/QNRWg6zYQE): Over a thousand grad students from a lot of different fields and backgrounds.
 Come and join us to ask questions, seek support or simply work together.

-Finally, here are a few other websites with similar objectives as mine:
+Finally, here are a few other websites on academia that I like:

 - [PhDStudent.com](https://www.phdstudent.com/)
 - [Scriptoria](https://www.scriptoria.org/en/): The blog of a philosophy PhD, currently working as PhD coach